maciejsaw/jQuery-FlashingNotifications/README.md

 Default: depends on notification type: ```'Notification!'```, ```'Success!'```, ```'Oops...
 Something went wrong.'```

 #### timeToWaitBeforeHiding
-It changes the delay before the notification is hidden
+It changes the delay before the notification is hidden.
+There's no separate option to make the message persistent, you need to enter a big number here to make sure that user will read this message and when he does he can close it with the button.
 Default: ```'3500'```

 For example, to show green success message that shows "Message sent!" and hides after 8 seconds, you need to use this code